Caroline Spencer Forrester

-Caroline Spencer Forrester is a fictional character from the American soap opera, The Bold and the Beautiful.
-The role was played by Joanna Johnson from March 23, 1987, to July 18, 1990.
-She returned as a vision in 1992 and as a ghost in 2001.
+Caroline Spencer Forrester is a fictional character from the American soap opera The Bold and the Beautiful.
+The role was played by Joanna Johnson from March 23, 1987, to July 19, 1990.
+She returned as a vision on June 11, 1992 and as a ghost on January 5, 2001.
 Johnson also plays Caroline's identical twin sister, Karen Spencer.

 The character is introduced as a sweet and virginal young woman who becomes strong-willed and even self-serving as she is betrayed by the men in her life and by her best friend, Brooke; but she finds true compassion and selflessness as she dies from leukemia.